andresugartechea/introToIM/June1/README.md

 # Intro to IM | 06/01/2021 : working with "Processing"

 ## Create either an artwork or a game using Object Oriented Programming
 For this assignment, I used as reference the code from  [*"Defining a Class Part II - Processing Tutorial"*](https://www.youtube.com/watch?v=XwfOVFelLoo&list=PLzJbM9-DyOZyMZzVda3HaWviHqfPiYN7e&index=35&ab_channel=TheCodingTrainTheCodingTrainVerified) by The Coding Train and the examples seen in my Intro to IM class on [Monday 05/31/2021](https://github.com/michaelshiloh/IntroductionToInteractiveMedia/blob/master/lectureNotes.md#may-31-2021)

-I was struggling understanding how to
+I was struggling understanding how to work with classes, so I reviewed these examples and used them as frame to create this project.

 #### Step 1: